Danjb1/hovership/docs/importing_models.md

 While Unity can import *.blend* files, internally it always uses *.fbx* files, so it makes sense for us to export these directly.
 This gives us more control over the conversion process.

+## Blender Tips

+ - Remove the default light and camera, they are not needed in Unity.

+ - If the object should rest on the floor, move it so that it sits atop the grid.

 ## Co-ordinate Systems

 Blender uses a Z-up co-ordinate system while Unity uses a Y-up co-ordinate system, resulting in models being rotated by 90 degrees after being imported into Unity.